Monday, December 25, 2017

 Controls, Gfx, Audio

-Similar to Rogue, movements are performed within a grid layout.
-I would not recommend using the joystick as it's far too sensitive.
-Initially disappointed by that, I tried the keyboard as suggested in the docs.
-This works better than I ever imagined: the A and D keys are used to turn anti/clockwise.
-W walks us forward with the Spacebar used to select from an array of weapons (read the docs).
-Finally, banging on the Right Shift key is the best of all and provides an enormous amount of gratifying blood-soaked violence (love that double-barrel shotgun).
+Similar to Rogue, movements are performed within a grid layout in all 4-directions.
+However, I would not recommend using the joystick because it's far too sensitive.
+Even the documentation advises the keyboard instead, which works much better.
+It's dead easy: the A and D keys are used to turn anti/clockwise.
+W walks us forward with the Spacebar used to choose from an array of weapons (read the docs).
+Finally, banging on the Right Shift key is the best of all - this produces an enormous amount of gratifying blood-soaked violence (I love that double-barrel shotgun).
 Fascinatingly violent!!

 The graphics remind me of how today's developers seem to think "retrogaming" looked in the day.
 Okay, it ain't no Enchanted Land but I'm impressed by the perfectly blocky pixel art which is a style perfectly apt to the theme.
+Everything you see is gorgeously drawn with fine attention.
+The details are superb and work very well.
+I love the visuals!!

 Death Chase is almost like a nightmarish and blood-soaked version of Rogue.
 Love it!!